developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### JSLibraries
 **Applies only to devices running Android KitKat and higher**.
-Causes the Enterprise Browser JavaScript API libraries (`ebapi-modules.js` and `elements.js`) to be injected into the DOM of every HTML page.
+Causes the Enterprise Browser JavaScript API libraries (`ebapi-modules.js` and `elements.js`) to be injected into [the DOM](../DOMinjection/#whatisthedom) of every HTML page.
 Disabled by default.
-Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called, but will not conflict with such references.
+Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called, but in most cases will not conflict with such references. **See Notes**.

 **Important Notes**:

-* **The JSLibraries parameter should be used only if the existing HTML pages <u>DO NOT</u> invoke EB APIs using HTML meta tags and/or onload attributes**.
+* **If the existing HTML page(s) invoke EB APIs using HTML meta tags and/or onload attributes**, JSLibraries parameter should be used only if invocation was through [DOM injection](../DOMinjection).
+* Directly invoking APIs through meta tags or onload attributes (without DOM injection) can result in timing issues.
 * The standard method of accessing Enterprise Browser API libraries (`ebapi-modules.js` and `elements.js`) is to include a reference to the appropriate library on every HTML page from which an EB API is called.
 * The standard API access method should be used whenever possible and is detailed on each of the [API pages](../../api).
 * For scenarios in which it is difficult or impossible to modify the HTML source to include EB API references, Zebra recommends invoking APIs using [DOM Injection](../dominjection) for best results.